Centrifugal Pumps: Parts, Types & Working Principle

 • Submersible centrifugal pumps

-ANSI vs. API Pumps: What Do They Mean?
+ANSI vs. API Pumps

-Key Application of Centrifugal Pumps
+Common Applications of Centrifugal Pumps

 Some key industrial applications that benefit from the use of centrifugal pumps are outlined below: